kiosion/toru/README.md

 ## Options ⚙️

-Toru has a few parameters you can customize through URL query strings:
+Toru has a few parameters you can customize through URL query strings (`?` for first param, `&` for following params):

 #### Theme

-The theme can be specified by appending `?theme=<theme>`.
+The theme can be specified using `theme=<theme>`.
 Available themes are:
 - dark/light (both shown above)
 - shoji
 - dracula